Introduction to total coalitions in graphs: Introduction to total coalition

-\begin{definition} A total coalition partition, henceforth called a tc-partition, in a graph $G$ is a vertex partition $\pi$ = $\{V_1, V_2,\ldots, V_k \}$ such that every set $V_i$ of $\pi$ is not a total dominating set of $G$ but forms a coalition with another non-total dominating set $V_j\in \pi$.
-The total coalition number $TC(G)$ equals the maximum order $k$ of a $tc$-partition of $G$.
-A $tc$-partition of $G$ having order $TC(G)$ is called a $TC(G)$-partition. \end{definition}
+We first state the definition of the total coalitions and then we establish bounds on the total coalition number. \begin{definition}[Total coalition] For a graph $G$ with vertex set $V$, two sets $V_1,V_2\subseteq V$ form a {total coalition}, if neither $V_1$ nor $V_2$ is a total dominating set but $V_1\cup V_2$ is a total dominating set in $G$. \end{definition} Now, we define a total coalition partition in a graph $G$. \begin{definition}[ Total coalition partition] A {total coalition partition} ($tc$-partition) in $G$ is a vertex partition $\pi=\{V_1,\ldots, V_k\}$ such that no set of $\pi$ is a total dominating set but each set $V_i\in \pi$ forms a total coalition with another set $V_j\in \pi$.
+The maximum cardinality of a total coalition partition of $G$ is called the {total coalition number} of $G$, denoted by $TC(G)$.
+A $tc$-partition of a graph $G$ with the cardinality $TC(G)$ is denoted by $TC(G)$-partition. \end{definition}

-Similar to \cite{4}, we first show that every graph has a $tc$-partition.
-The proof is similar to the proof of Theorem 2 in \cite{4}.